-Typically, the probabilistic model is obtained from experimental data (experimental test blocks), if possible in different experimental settings.
-A traditional approach to find such a model is called " \hat{a} vs. a," where \hat{a} is the continuous observed signal and a the continuous condition (Berens, 2000).
-A relationship of the form $\hat{a} = f(a) + \varepsilon(a)$ is proposed, where f is the mean response function with some fixed parameters and $\varepsilon(a)$ is a random variable representing the measurement noise.
+This probabilistic model can be obtained from experimental data (experimental test blocks), if possible in different experimental settings.
+A traditional approach, which would allow to find such a model, is called " $\hat{a}$ vs. a," where $\hat{a}$ is the continuous observed signal and a the continuous condition (Berens, 2000).
+A relationship of the form $\hat{a} = f(a) + \varepsilon(a)$ has been proposed, where f is the mean response function with some fixed parameters and $\varepsilon(a)$ is a random variable representing the measurement noise.
 A linear log-logistic relationship is a common choice for the function f (Berens and Hovey, 1981; Annis, 2009).
-It originates from biological tests investigating the dose-response effect (Finney, 1978; Rudemo et al., 1989; Ritz et al., 2015). $\varepsilon(a)$ is commonly modeled as a Gaussian random variable.
+It originates from biological tests investigating the dose-response effect (Finney, 1978; Rudemo et al., 1989; Ritz et al., 2015). $\varepsilon(a)$ is commonly modeled as a Gaussian random variable (e.g., Kurz et al., 2012; Goulet et al., 2015).
+Annis (2009) provides some guidance as to how the noise should be considered.

 Simulation and meta-models of NDE processes have also given rise to model-assisted PoD (MAPOD) (Aldrin et al., 2013; Calmon, 2012; Calmon et al., 2016).
-In this procedure, physics-based models are used to determine the relationship f and are validated with the experimental data.
+In this procedure, physicsbased models are used to determine the relationship f and are validated with the experimental data.
 One of the advantage of MAPOD is that it does not require large datasets and can include numerous experimental settings and influential parameters.